-Many fashion-forward companies in the mastectomy wear industry specialize in custom swimsuits and prosthetics designed for women who enjoy the water and women today have a wide variety of options for finding the right swimwear to help them feel comfortable and feminine.
+Many fashion-forward companies in the post mastectomy wear industry specialize in custom bathing suits and breast prosthesis designed for women who enjoy the water and women today have a wide variety of options for finding the right swimwear to help them feel comfortable and feminine.

 With all the options available, from one-pieces to bikinis, Anita silicone swimwear breast forms to microbead models, navigating mastectomy swimwear can be confusing.
 These seven tips can help you feel confident in the pool and at the beach this summer.